marmelab/react-admin/docs/ReferenceManyToManyInput.md

 ## `source`

 By default, ReferenceManyToManyField uses the `id` field as target for the reference.
-If the foreign key points to another field of your record, you can select it with the source prop
+If the foreign key points to another field of your record, you can select it with the `source` prop:

 ```tsx
 <ReferenceManyToManyInput